 Applicants must demonstrate that, upon completion of the fellowship, they will have the opportunity to use their newly acquired skills to pursue research, and to teach or direct others in their home country.
 All applicants must be from a low- to middle-income country.
 This is an ongoing program that is administered by The National Institute of Neurological Disorders and Stroke (NINDS).
 The NINDS appropriation is a lump sum appropriation.
 Funds are not appropriated by any subcategories.

-In FY 2010, the NINDS continued the support of one scholarship through the International Neuroscience Fellowship Program.
-The scholarship supported research on "Molecular and Clinical Characterization of Ion Channelopathies."
+In FY 2011, the NINDS supported one scholarship through the International Neuroscience Fellowship Program.
+The scholarship supported research on "Neuroaxonal Dystrophy in Purkinje Cell Death in Niemann-Pick disease type C (NPC)."

 Strategic Goals: Advancement of Science